zama-ai/tfhe-rs/backends/tfhe-hpu-backend/Readme.md

 - `asm`: Describe assembly-like language for the HPU.
 It enables to abstract HPU behavior and easily update it through micro-code.
 - `fw`: Abstraction to help the micro-code designer.
 Use simple rust program for describing new HPU operation.
 Help with register/heap management.
 - `interface`:
-  + `device`: High-level structure that exposed the User API.
+  + `device`: High-level structure that exposes the User API.
   + `backend`: Inner private structure that contains HPU modules
   + `variable`: Wrap HPU ciphertexts.
 It enables to hook hardware object lifetime within the `rust` borrow-checker.
   + `memory`: Handle on-board memory allocation and synchronization